OpenPodPlayer/open-pod-parts-list/open-pod-1/README.md

 # OpenPod 1

-An open-source media player device, with an iPod soul inside.
-Powered by a Pi Zero 2W, it runs full Linux, with a black and white OLED display, custom softawre, and a 1000mAh battery!
+An open-source media player device, with an iPod-like soul inside.
+Powered by a Pi Zero 2W, it runs full Linux, with a black and white OLED display, custom software, and a 1000mAh battery!

 ## Parts List